 transforming power, compassion, and mercy in our lives.
 All are welcome!

 Our boundaries are made up of the the 24 civil parishes in the southeastern portion of the State of Louisiana.
 Our diocese is comprised of over 17,000 Episcopalians; 48 worshiping congregations; a conference center, the Solomon Episcopal Conference Center; 16 diocesan and parish day schools.
 Our cathedral, Christ Church Cathedral, is located in New Orleans.
-Our bishop, the Eleventh Bishop of Louisiana, is The Rt.
-Rev’d Morris K. Thompson, Jr.
+Our bishop, the E12th Bishop of Louisiana, is The Rt.
+Rev’d Shannon Rogers Duckworth.

 The Episcopal Diocese of Louisiana is one church, faithful to our Lord Jesus, united in mission, reaching out through service and proclamation to all for whom Christ died.
 We live in joyous expectation of God’s transforming power, compassion, and mercy in our lives.

 The Episcopal Diocese of Louisiana is, by grace, a vital community, reborn in the wake of tragedy, forging a new

 and prophetic environment of healing, trust and empowerment as servants